neo4j/graphql/packages/plugins/graphql-subscriptions-amqp/README.md

 ## Running tests

-* `yarn test` to run unit tests
+-   `yarn test` to run unit tests
-* `yarn test:e2e` to run integration tests.
+-   `yarn test:e2e` to run integration tests.
 These tests require a RabbitMQ instance running, and are not run by default
-  * Use `docker-compose up rabbitmq` to spin up a RabbitMQ container for testing
+    -   Use `docker-compose up rabbitmq` to spin up a RabbitMQ container for testing

-### Testing against Apache Qpid

-#### Build and run Docker container

-* `docker build -t brokerj ./qpid-docker`
-* `docker run -p 5672:5672 brokerj`

-This will run in the foreground and can be killed following test run.

-#### Running tests against Qpid

-* `yarn test:e2e`
+    -   Use `docker-compose up qpid` to spin up a Qpid container for testing

 ## Licence